FoalTS/foal/docs/packages/ejs.md

 ## `EjsTemplateService`

-It implements the `ViewService` interface.
+It implements the `IView` interface.

 `index-view.service.ts`
 ```typescript